|Harvest Full Moon over my house in Philadelphia|

-These names tell us more about the land than the standard Julian/Georgian calendar names.
-January is named for the god Janus, but what does it tell about the land we live in?
+Indian Moon Names tell so much about the land.
+These names tell us more about the ecology of land than the standard Julian/Gregorian calendar names.
+January is named after the god Janus, but what does it tell about the land we live in?

 More information full moons can be found on Wikipedia.